900 Words | Approximately 5 Minutes Read | Last Modified on December 31, 2018

 Bioinformatics software development and reproducible research

-I am a developer of Script of Scripts, a scientific workflow system (led by Bo Peng).
+I am a developer of Script of Scripts, a scientific workflow system (developed at Dr. Bo Peng’s lab at MD Anderson).
 This is a software system to bridge the gap between interactive analysis and workflow systems, with strong emphasis on readability, practicality, and reproducibility in daily computational research.
 For exploratory analysis, SoS has a multilanguage scripting format that centralizes otherwise scattered scripts and creates dynamic reports for publication and sharing.
 As a workflow engine, SoS provides an intuitive syntax for creating workflows in process-oriented, outcome-oriented, and mixed styles as well as a unified interface for executing and managing tasks on a variety of computing platforms with automatic synchronization of files among isolated file systems.
 In particular, SoS can be easily adopted in research projects utilizing existing scripts yet substantially improve organization, readability, and cross-platform computation management.

 Prior to research described on this page I have worked on statistical methodology and software development for gene-mapping of rare variants in human genome, using linkage and association study designs.
 Please find in here a list of my past research projects.